Monoss/textrank-implementation/README.md

 # textrank-implementation
-Simple Python implementation of the TextRank algorithm
+Simple Python implementation of the TextRank algorithm for summarizing text.